Hunter Dozier is back. Royals activate cleanup hitter from injured list

 Royals’ Hunter Dozier talks triples, back tightness and being in a groove

-The Royals activated third baseman Hunter Dozier from the 10-day injured list Friday, returning outfielder Jorge Bonifacio to Triple-A Omaha in a corresponding move.
+The Royals activated third baseman Hunter Dozier from the 10-day injured list on Friday, returning outfielder Jorge Bonifacio to Class AAA Omaha in a corresponding move.

+Dozier is hitting third in the order against Twins starter Martin Perez on Friday, a day after his wife had their second child together, a girl they named Blake.

+“I didn’t want to take any more time,” said Dozier, who slept in the hospital overnight.
+“I knew I might be exhausted today, but I wanted to get back.
+I wanted to get back playing (and) to get back in a routine.”

 The initial two months of the season offered a glimpse of a potential breakthrough year for Dozier.
 He returns to a .314/.398/.598 slash line with 11 home runs and 12 doubles.
 Despite missing the past three weeks because of a right oblique strain, Dozier still leads the team with a 2.2 WAR, slightly ahead of leadoff hitter Whit Merrifield.

+“It feels good.
+It’s something I’ll work through, but it feels good,” Dozier said.
+“I definitely feel good enough to play.”

-Dozier went on a rehab stint with Double-A Northwest Arkansas, where he was 5 for 14.
+Dozier went on a rehab stint with Class AA Northwest Arkansas, where he was 5 for 14.

+In the interim, the Royals won four of the final five games they played without them.

+“I don’t know if you’re noticed — we’ve been doing OK without Dozier,” Royals manager Ned Yost said.
+“It’s going to be nice to have him back, but we’re playing pretty good baseball.”

-In his quick stint with the Royals this month, Bonifacio batted .350 (7 for 20) with three doubles and three RBI.
+In his short stint with the Royals this month, Bonifacio batted .350 (7 for 20) with three doubles and three RBI.

 Comments